-Our staff are highly skilled and qualified professionals with years of experience in the disability services sector.
-They are committed to the organisation and its vision, with most of the staff having worked at Moe Life Skills for an average of ten years.
+Our staff are highly passionate and skilled professionals with years of experience in the disability and community sectors.
+They are committed to the organisation and its vision, with most of the staff having worked at Moe Life Skills for at least ten years.

 Dr. Carole Broxham, Chief Executive Officer